YottaDB/YDBDoc/ProgGuide/devcycle.rst

 gtmroutines
 +++++++++++++++

 The gtmroutines environment variable specifies a search list of possible locations for M routines.
-This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB/GT.M to find the routine (program) you want to run). gtmroutines is required for ZLINKing. gtmroutines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in gtm_dist.
+This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB to find the routine (program) you want to run). gtmroutines is required for ZLINKing. gtmroutines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in gtm_dist.

 .. parsed-literal::
    $ gtmroutines="directories in search list"